ModellingWebLab/weblab-fc/README.md

 git submodule update --init
 ```

-You also need to have CVODE (from Sundials) installed.
+You also need to have CVODE (from Sundials v3+) installed.
 If you do this with your system package
 manager no further setup is (probably) needed.
 Alternatively you can install it using `conda`:
 ```sh
 conda install sundials -c conda-forge